Joramco Signs Contract with Airport International Group (AIG) for Major Facility Expansion in Amman

 Date

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), signed an agreement with Airport International Group (AIG), the Jordanian company responsible for managing the rehabilitation, expansion and operation of Queen Alia International Airport, on Wednesday, October 9, 2024, unveiling its ambitious expansion plans.
+(MENAFN- Asdaa-amman) (Amman, Jordan – October 10, 2024) ¬— Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), signed an agreement with Airport International Group (AIG), the Jordanian company responsible for managing the rehabilitation, expansion and operation of Queen Alia International Airport, on Wednesday, October 9, 2024, unveiling its ambitious expansion plans.
 The agreement took place at Joramco’s premises in the presence of Her Excellency Wesam Al Tahtamouni, the Minister of Transport, AIG Chief Executive Officer Nicolas Deviller, Joramco Chief Executive Officer Fraser Currie, and distinguished high-level officials.

 This agreement marks a significant milestone in the company's growth plan in the coming years, with our state-of-the-art Hangar 7, which is expected to become operational by the end of 2024.
 This expansion is expected to create a positive impact on job opportunities for the local workforce in Jordan, in addition to reinforcing our commitment to workforce development while also attracting global customers.